 Prior to joining Voiceless, Meg was a sessional academic at the University of Tasmania (UTAS) where she completed her PhD in law and taught across a wide range of arts and law units (2009-2018).
 She coordinated the UTAS Animal Law course in her capacity as an Adjunct Lecturer and recently assisted with the delivery of the Macquarie University Animal Law elective.
 Through her role at Voiceless, she had the opportunity to deliver guest lectures into many of Australia’s animal law courses across the country.

-Meg has held positions with various animal law organisations, including the Animal Law Institute (former Director of Education), the Barristers Animal Welfare Panel (former National Co-Ordinator & Tasmanian Co-Ordinator) and the Australian Animal Protection Law Journal.
+Meg has held positions with various animal law organisations, including the Animal Law Institute (former Director of Education), the Barristers Animal Welfare Panel (former National Co-Ordinator & Tasmanian Co-Ordinator) and the Australian Animal Protection Law Journal (former Chief Editor).
 She was the inaugural recipient of the RSPCA Australia Sybil Emslie Animal Law Scholarship.
 Meg is currently the Secretary of the Australasian Animal Law Teachers’ and Researchers’ Association.

-Prior to joining Voiceless, Meg was a Voiceless Grant Recipient (to run Tasmania’s first animal law conference), member of the Voiceless Legal Advisory Council and a regular speaker in the Voiceless Animal Law Lecture Series.
+Prior to joining Voiceless, Meg was a Voiceless Grant Recipient (grant awarded to run Tasmania’s first animal law conference), member of the Voiceless Legal Advisory Council and a regular speaker in the Voiceless Animal Law Lecture Series.
 She has had a lifelong passion for animal protection, and believes in the power of the law and education to help improve the welfare and protection of Australia’s animals.